 A professional realtor can help you understand what repairs need to be made and what changes won't really matter to buyers.
 Don't assume you have to pay an arm and a leg to get full-service real estate help, either.

-When you work with a Clever Partner Agent, a seller only pays a low flat-rate commission of $3,000 or 1% if the home sells over $350,000.
-This helps you keep costs low and maximize the profit for the principal.
+When you work with a Clever Partner Agent, you pay a low, pre-negotiated listing commission of just 1.5% (about half the typical commission rate).
+This helps you keep costs low and maximize the profit.

 Having to sell a home with a power of attorney can be nerve-wracking, but it can be done.
 Just make sure you work with the right professionals!